jose-techcode/DevOps-Toolbox/README.md

 - Run the image with privileges

-`docker run --rm --privileged devops-toolbox:latest` need fix
+`docker run --rm --privileged devops-toolbox:latest`

 # 6.2.
 Run in Docker (cd makefile/debian or makefile/fedora)